Meet Moshe Popack

 Mountaintops inspire leaders but valleys mature them.Winston Churchill

-As America heads into a new decade in 2021, following a year of massive societal changes resulting from the pandemic, we must develop a forward-thinking, unifying agenda that prioritizes some of the most important issues challenging our nation.
+Moshe believes that collectively we must develop a forward-thinking, unifying agenda that prioritizes some of the most important issues challenging our nation.
 Together, we need to identify common sense solutions for the most intractable problems we face today as a society and visibly improve the lives of all Americans.
-Listed below are the issues I intend to prioritize in my personal and professional life, as I see them as foundational and critical to advancing our nation’s peace and prosperity in the 21st Century.
-Together, we can improve America, and empower Americans by providing better, healthier and unifying opportunities to live and thrive in our nation.
+Listed below are the issues he prioritizes personally and professionally.
+Moshe sees them as foundational and critical to advancing our nation’s peace and prosperity in the 21st Century.
+He knows that together we can improve America, and empower Americans by providing better, healthier and unifying opportunities to live and thrive in our nation.

 America needs a comprehensive policy, with research-based programs and the requisite funding, that affirms we as a society are serious about addressing the broad-range of mental health issues affecting our families, our neighbors, and our communities.
 Mental health is one of the most underestimated issues of our time because there is not a single segment of our society that is immune to its effects.
 It is essential to recognize the social and economic toll on our communities and its negative impact across all demographic groups.
 The statistics are clear.